 Mackerel Spinner – Traditional mackerel spinners are one of the oldest designs of fishing lure.
 They are based around a central wire section which has a revolving blade fitted to it.
 As they are pulled through the water the blade revolves, reflecting light and creating a disturbance which attracts larger predatory fish.
 They can come fitted with either a single hook or a treble hook.
 Traditional mackerel spinners have declined in popularity in recent years minnow style spinners (above) have become more common.
 One of the problems with traditional mackerel spinners is that they are very light, making them difficult to cast unless extra weight is added.
 Despite this drawback traditional mackerel spinners are still used as an inexpensive spinner to catch mackerel.
 Click here to buy traditional mackerel spinners at Sea Angling Shop for only 89p each, with multi-buy offers available.

 Toby Spinners – Originally manufactured by Abu Garcia (although a wide range of other manufacturers now make this styles of lure) the Toby spinner is a classic design which has been used across the world for many decades.
 They have a wobbling retrieval action which imitates a small, wounded fish, meaning that predatory fish instinctively attack this type of spinner.
 In UK sea fishing Toby spinners are closely associated with mackerel fishing, with many manufacturers making Toby spinners in 1oz – 2oz sizes so that they can be used with spinning rods.
 Toby spinners are available in a wide range of colours, although silver is the most popular.
-Cronus Atlantic Spinners are a type of Toby shaped spinner, click here to view and purchase.
+View and purchase Toby spinners on Amazon by clicking here.